samfolo/student-directory/README.md

 ### Exit program and automatically save your changes to a .csv file
    - The directory saves its data as a CSV file – no need to actively save anything as all your changes are saved upon exit
-   - For more drastic changes like moving a student, deleting a student and removing a cohort) you are prompted at least once to confirm your choice
+   - For more drastic changes i.e. moving a student, deleting a student and removing a cohort) you are prompted at least once to confirm your choice

 -----------------------------------